Online Education Programs

-Many students love the idea of casually “taking classes from home in your pajamas.”
-While the flexibility of where you study is a real draw for online sections, setting aside a specific space for completing your work can help you establish a healthy work-life balance.
-Going to the local library, your den in your house, or the local park to complete your work can help set boundaries that increase productivity and decrease guilt.
-Spacial relationships to work areas can be a way to stimulate your senses to “get in work mode,” and asking your friends and loved ones to give you space while you work can allow you to maximize both your work and socializing without feeling guilty about not spending enough time with either.
-Find what balance works for you.
+Many students love the idea of casually taking classes at home in your pajamas.
+While the flexibility of where you study is a real draw for online sections, setting aside a specific space for completing your work can help establish a healthy work-life balance.
+Going to the local library, the den in your house, or the local park to complete your work can help set boundaries that increase productivity.
+Spatial relationships to work areas can be a way to stimulate your senses to get in work mode, and asking your friends and loved ones to give you space while you work can allow you to maximize your work efficiency.

 - Be mindful of your online tone.

 One of the biggest challenges with communicating online is getting your tone right.
-The online environment often does not have the benefits of facial expressions, pitch and rate of voice, or physical proximity to help clue others in on what we really mean when we share an idea.
-At times, students find that they intended to share an innocent idea only to have it taken the wrong way because of the words they used or the typographic choices they made.
-Writing in complete and clear sentences, actively affirming what others say before you disagree, thoughtfully using emoticons, and of course avoiding writing in ALL CAPS can help avoid some of the common tone mishaps online.
+The online environment often does not have the benefits of facial expressions, pitch and rate of voice, or physical proximity to help clue others in on what you really mean when you share an idea.
+At times, students find that they intend to share an innocent idea only to have it taken the wrong way because of the words they use or the typographic choices they make.
+Writing in complete and clear sentences, actively affirming what others say before you disagree, thoughtfully using emoticons, and not writing in ALL CAPS can help avoid some of the common tone mishaps online.

 Be sure to extend “intellectual charity” to your classmates, being respectful even when you strongly disagree.
-In fact, that respect can go a long way to opening up rich lines of communication that the online environment has such potential for!
+In fact, that respect can go a long way to opening up rich lines of communication that the online environment can offer!

 - Give others the benefit of the doubt.

-As you seek to keep your own online tone collegial, remember that some of your classmates (or even at times your professor by mistake) may make a misstep with tone.
+As you stay mindful of your online tone, remember that your classmates (or even your professor) may make a misstep with tone.
 When this happens, avoid a war-of-words by first giving them the benefit of the doubt.
 Assume that your classmates have your best interest and a sense of respect at heart, even when their messages sound cold, dismissive, or rude.
 Sometimes that is just the effect of typing instead of talking, and giving them the benefit of the doubt can avoid accidental arguments.

 If your classmate insists on being purposefully rude, avoid taking the bait.
 Instead, focus your energy on a good interaction with your other classmates and professor, getting as much education and experience out of the class as you can.
 If you ever feel threatened by a classmate, be sure to respectfully contact your professor or Clemson Online for resources to deal with the particular situation.

 It can be easy to be distracted by other parts of life when you are not sitting in a classroom each week, but to get the most out of your online course, be sure to participate!
-Take an active part in weekly discussions, suggest ideas to a group of friends you make over email, and be sure to approach your work with an open mind ready to engage new ideas.
+Take an active part in weekly discussions, suggest ideas to classmates over email, and be sure to approach your work with an open mind ready to engage new ideas.
 Clemson students are an engaged group of learners, and you will have the most success in your course if you approach your online sections with that same participatory spirit.